ryanongwx/tp/docs/DeveloperGuide.md

    - Expected: Error message displayed due to unknown command.

 ---
+### Editing a Patient's Record Details

+#### When the Patient Exists and Record Exists

+1. Prerequisites: Ensure the record list of the patient is displayed and contains the entry you wish to edit.
+2. Test Case: `editrecord 1/1 c/Fever`
+  - Expected: The record at index 1 of the Patient at index 1 has its conditions updated to only fever.
+Details shown in status message.
+3. Test Case: `editrecord 1/1 c/Fever m/Paracetamol`
+  - Expected: The record at index 1 of the Patient at index 1 has its conditions updated to only fever and medications to only Paracetamol.
+Details shown in status message.
+4. Test Case: `editrecord x/1 c/Fever` (where x > patient list size)
+  - Expected: Error message displayed, record's details unchanged.
+5. Test Case: `editrecord 1/x c/Fever` (where x > record list size)
+  - Expected: Error message displayed, record's details unchanged.
+6. Test Case: `edirecord 1/1 c/Fever`
+   - Expected: Error message displayed due to unknown command.
+7. Test Case: `editrecord 1/1 d/12112023`
+   - Expected: Error message displayed suggesting date and time should in the form of "dd-mm-yyyy hhmm".
+8. Test Case: `editrecord 1/1 d/12-11-2023 2200 d/13-11-2023 2200`
+   - Expected: Error message displayed suggesting multiple inputs of date are not allowed.
+   -
+---
 ### Deleting a Record under Patient

 1. Prerequisites: Ensure the patient list is displayed